jimcrews/crewsj.github.io/kubernetes-getting-started.md

 | k3d-my-cluster-agent-1  | Ready  |                      | 36s |
 | k3d-my-cluster-agent-2  | Ready  |                      | 35s |

-I heard its bad practice to use the default namespace, so let's create a new namespace for all components going forward.
+**A note on namespaces**: I heard its bad practice to use the default namespace, so let's create a new namespace for all components going forward.
 ```
 k create namespace test
 ```

-We'll create config files for each component so we can see how they join together at the end.

 ### Create 5 nginx Containers

-Let's now create a deployment of 5 pods.
+Let's now **create a deployment** of 5 pods.
 By default, these pods will be placed on any random node, including the control-plane node.

 ```
 k create deployment nginx-deploy \